secure-compilation/secure-compilation.github.io/index.markdown

 - security foundations (e.g. full abstraction, noninterference, and other security properties);
 - building secure systems

-In France, an MSc degree or equivalent is strictly required for pursuing a PhD.
+In France, an MSc degree or equivalent is required for pursuing a PhD.
 A PhD typically takes 3 years, and involves very little to no course-work, so a strong theoretical background and previous exposure to research are *pre-requisites* for a successful PhD.
 We